-- 1 cup of brown rice contains only 5 grams of protein, but it is used primarily for energy for physical activities.
+- 1 cup of brown rice contains only 5 grams of protein, but it is mainly used as energy for physical activities.

 - Fiber is also found in vegetables and fruits.
-Aim to consume 3-5 cups a day for your daily dose of micronutrients.
+Aim for 3-5 cups a day for your daily dose of micronutrients.

 Research has shown that omega-3 fatty acids can slow the loss of muscle mass and strength that occurs with age.

 - Peanuts have the amino acid leucine and are high in calories.
 Contains 73% fat, 11% carbs, 17% protein.
-If you're having a hard time getting enough calories to build muscle, eating peanuts and almonds could be a good way to get extra nutrients.
+If you're struggling to get enough calories to build muscle, eating peanuts and almonds could be a good way to get additional nutrients.
 The recommended serving of nuts per day is 30 grams.

-Supplements are needed for an extra boost, if diet alone isn't enough.
+Supplements are needed to get an extra boost, if diet alone is not enough.